New Recommendations on Childhood Obesity

-All children should be screened for obesity, and children with obesity should be referred for medical treatment.
-These are the new guidelines from the US Preventative Services Task Force, the result of analysis of current available data and the risks of not treating childhood obesity.
-This group pulls together experts in the field and provides guidance to primary care and specialist physicians.
-This advise comes at at time when the rate of obesity has doubled since the 1970s.
+All children should be screened for obesity.
+Children with obesity should be referred for medical treatment.
+Guidelines come from the US Preventative Services Task Force shows the data and risks of not treating childhood obesity.
+Experts provide guidance to primary care and specialist physicians about childhood obesity.
+Regular screening for obesity in children starting at age 6 is advised.

-First, to explain how we define obesity.
 Children at different ages have different normals for body mass index BMI.
 In simple terms, the higher a child’s BMI, the more likely he/she is to be overweight.
 To assess for obesity, you’ll need to convert to BMI for age percentile.
-I have found the best assessment of BMI for each age can be found at: http://www.bcm.edu/cnrc/bodycomp/bmiz2.html.
+An easy-to-use children’s BMI calculator can be found here.

-Next, for the treatment side.
-That’s where the controversy really begins.
-The recommendations did not address specific treatment for children with obesity.
-Our experience has shown that children can lose significant weight through a medical weight loss program that includes nutrition intervention, behavior change, exercise, and appetite suppressants in some cases.
-Children tolerate the treatment program will, and improve their self esteem while improving the medical diseases caused by obesity.
+This is where the controversy begins.
+Some recommendations don’t address all the specific treatment elements for children with obesity.
+Our experience has shown that children can lose significant weight through a medical weight loss program.
+This includes nutrition intervention, behavior change, exercise, and appetite suppressants in some cases.
+Children tolerate the treatment program well and improve their self-esteem while improving the medical diseases caused by obesity.

 Read our FREE e-book Chasing Diets and learn about the weight loss program that works.